Geonovum/IMX-LineageModel/Keuzes.md

 }
 </pre>

-This, however, does not provide any insight into how the source data element(s) were used to generate the data element.
-In order to allow for this the generation itself is identified as an orchestration activity, which is a type of activity.
-This provides the information that the data element is generated using orchestration techniques.
+This, however, does not provide any insight into how the source data item(s) were used to generate the orchestrated data item.
+In order to allow for this the generation itself is identified as an [=orchestration activity=], which is a type of activity.
+This provides the information that the data item is generated using orchestration techniques.

 ![](media/level2.2.png)